Symmetry analysis of bond-alternating Kitaev spin chains and ladders: Bond-alternating Kitaev-Gamma spin chain

 An implication of Eqs. (\ref{eq:O_relation_1},\ref{eq:relation_dimer_order_x}) is \bea \langle \vec{S}_i \cdot \vec{S}_{i+1} \rangle-\langle \vec{S}_{i+3} \cdot \vec{S}_{i+4} \rangle=(-)^{i-1}(4A+2B). \eea Notice that $\langle \vec{S}_i \cdot \vec{S}_{i+1} \rangle=\langle \vec{S}_{i+2} \cdot \vec{S}_{i+3} \rangle$ since $R_a^{-1}T_{2a}$ is a residual symmetry.
 Therefore, the conventional dimerization order parameter does not vanish: \bea (-)^i\langle \vec{S}_i \cdot \vec{S}_{i+1} \rangle+(-)^{i+1}\langle \vec{S}_{i+1} \cdot \vec{S}_{i+2} \rangle=-(4A+2B). \eea

 As an example, we consider the nearest neighbor spin-1/2 Kitaev-Gamma chain with an additional Heisenberg term in the six-sublattice rotated frame.
 The Hamiltonian is

 in which $\langle\langle ij \rangle\rangle$ denotes a next nearest neighboring bond, and the pattern for the bond $\gamma$ is shown in Fig. \ref{fig:bonds} (b).
 We emphasize that $H_{nn}$ is not a realistic Hamiltonian describing real Kitaev materials, since the Heisenberg term acquires a weird form in the original frame.
-The system defined by Eq. (\ref{eq:H_nn}) is considered solely for the purpose of demonstrating spontaneous dimerization in a pure spin model.
+The system defined by Eq. (\ref{eq:H_nn}) is considered solely for the purpose of demonstrating spontaneous dimerization in a pure spin model without introducing the coupling to phonons.

 As discussed in Ref. \onlinecite{Yang2020}, when $J_2=0$ in Eq. (\ref{eq:H_nn}), there is an emergent SU(2)$_1$ phase in the phase diagram of the uniform spin-1/2 Kitaev-Gamma chain.
 The low energy theory is described by the SU(2)$_1$ Wess-Zumino-Witten (WZW) model, given by